AndiRidhoMB/feed-formulation-app/README.md

 You can update or add new ingredients to this file.

 ## 📌 Notes
-The total feed weight must be in kg.
+Total feed weight is in kg

-The optimization ensures that the feed:
+Feed optimization:

-Meets or exceeds CP% and TDN% targets
+Must meet or exceed CP% and TDN% targets

-Uses only the ingredients you selected
+Uses only your selected ingredients

+Each ingredient must contribute at least 1% of total feed

-Minimizes total cost
+Goal is to minimize total cost

-The program prevents solutions that use 0 kg of all but one ingredient.
+The app will notify you if your nutrient targets are not feasible with your selection

+## 📤 Export Options

+After generating results, you’ll be prompted to export:

+.txt: Plain text summary

+.csv: Spreadsheet-friendly output

+Simply choose the format and provide a file name or path (e.g., output/result.txt or output/formula.csv).